Send the link below via email or IMCopy

 1. Outline -

-full sentences (not script), clear supporting material, transitions between points, bibliography of sources
+outline format, full sentences, clear supporting material, transitions written between points, bibliography of sources

 2. Commemorative Script -

 word-for-word copy of speech

 briefly describe credibility & significance of 2 sources used in speech

 Short sentences, familiar/specific language

 We, us, our

 · Colorful adjectives, rhetorical figures of speech

 Clear structural elements